themaplelab/swan/README.md

 - Wrappers for `xcodebuild` and `swiftc` that build and dump SIL
 - SIL parser (99% coverage, up to 100k lines/second)
-- Well documented intermediate representation (IR), called *SWIRL*, that is easy to convert to other IRs
+- Well documented intermediate representation (IR), called *SWIRL*
 - Ability to write models for black-box functions with SWIRL
+- Partial language and Swift Standard Library models
 - Modular IR translation pipeline (for integration with other engines)
 - Development tool for viewing Swift, SIL, and SWIRL side-by-side
 - Optimizations: multi-threaded module processing, caching, selective parsing